 The climbing scene is changing and constantly evolving but a few things have always and will always remain the same.
 Yosemite is still the best, Ondra is still the king, hypnotically coloured climbing tights still aren’t cool and fingerboarding is still the number one way to achieve strong fingers.
 With the Praxis fingerboard, it’s clear that the team at Rock+Run have called upon over 40 years of climbing, training and industry experience to develop the most comprehensive and complete fingerboard we have seen to date.
-The Praxis, along with the portable AT2 Rings and the Switch, are familiar tools of the finger training trade but with a refined and time-tested design that make them the best all-round options out there – here’s why.

 Using the Praxis